 bank account it could be because:

-check with your bank when they will send the funds to ASIC.
+check with your bank if they have sent the funds to ASIC.

 and are still being processed.
 Keep checking our unclaimed

 money search as your name will appear soon.

 Data: Data shown on this search is the result

 of lodgements from various banks, building societies, credit union,